itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * People hate when you show them how it feels to be treated the way they treat you. #People #Reality #
 * Never apologize for the distance you needed in order to heal. #Self #Peace #Challenges #Motivation
 * A Winner is just a loser who tried one more time. #Motivation #Success
-* A seed grows with no sound but a tree falls with huge noise.
-Destruction has noise, but creation is quiet.
-This is the power of silence.
-Grow silently. #Silence #Success #Motivation
-* The hardest walk is walking alone, but it's also the walk that makes you the strongest. #Self #Motivation
 * Any lesson you refuse to learn, will repeat until you do. #Life #Lessons
 * In order to succeed, we must first believe that we can, When Things change inside you, Things change around you. #Change #Success #Motivation
 * The days you are most uncomfortable are the days you learn the most about yourself! #Challenges #Motivation #Self
 * "Success is to measured not so much by the position one has reached in life as by the obstacles which he has overcome while trying to succeed." #Success #Motivation
-* Better to wait, than forcing the things to happen. #Advice #Waiting
 * Stop expecting and start accepting.
 You will surely find peace. #Peace #Motivation
 * Try to be a rainbow in someone’s cloud. – Maya Angelou
-* Don’t you know your imperfections is a blessing? – Kendrick Lamar
 * Be so good they can’t ignore you. – Steve Martin
 * What we think, we become. – Buddha
 * Die with memories, not dreams. – Unknown